Summer in Des Moines is packed with family fun, outdoor adventures, local festivals, live entertainment, and unforgettable memories!

 - Spend an afternoon at one of the local swimming pools.

 - Have a water balloon fight.
-These self-sealing balloons are our favorite!
+These magnetic reusable balloons are our favorite!

 - Get out the hose, buckets, and towels and have a car or bike wash.